Gold of Tolosa: Disappearance of the gold

 During the latter part of the second century BC, a large coalition of German and Gallic tribes, which eventually included the Cimbri, the Teutones, the Boii, the Tigurini, and the Ambrones, undertook a mass migration.
-After inflicting several defeats on Rome, a Roman army under the command of the consul Lucius Cassius Longinus in 107 BC confronted the Tigurini near Burdigala, modern-day Bordeaux.
+After this coalition inflicted several defeats on Rome, a Roman army under the command of the consul Lucius Cassius Longinus in 107 BC confronted the Tigurini near Burdigala, modern-day Bordeaux.
 The Romans were defeated badly and a number of Gallic tribes, including the Volcae Tectosages, revolted.
 A second force, under the command of the consul Quintus Servilius Caepio, was dispatched to Gallia Transalpina to restore order in 106 BC.

 After subduing Tolosa, Caepio reported the discovery of a massive hoard of treasure.
 Strabo, citing Poseidonius, said the treasure amounted to some fifteen thousand talents of gold and silver bullion, while Justinus and Orosius reports the haul at 100,000 pounds of gold and 110,000 pounds of silver.

 Despite orders to send the treasure to Rome, the gold never reached the city.
 Orosius recorded that Caepio had sent the treasure under guard to Massilia, a local Roman ally.
 However, the soldiers guarding the gold were slain, with the treasure itself never found again.
 Caepio was suspected of having stolen the gold in its entirety.

 The theft of the gold was soon overshadowed by Caepio's prominent role in the defeat at the Battle of Arausio in 105 BC, the greatest Roman disaster since Cannae.
 Now proconsul and unwilling to cooperate with his superior, the novus homo consul Gnaeus Mallius Maximus, Caepio, eager for glory, provoked a battle with the Cimbri.
 The end result was a rout, with at least 70,000 Roman legionaries dead, and total losses numbering over 120,000.

 While Caepio survived the debacle, his career did not.
 He was quickly stripped of his proconsular imperium and his seat in the Roman Senate.
 He was soon brought up on charges by the tribune of the plebs Gaius Norbanus.
 Charged over the loss of his army, Caepio was stripped of his Roman citizenship, fined 15,000 talents, had his property confiscated, and forbidden fire and water within eight hundred miles of Rome.
 He died in exile in Smyrna.

 The gold of Tolosa was never found, but was suspected to have remained in the custody of the Servilli Caepiones, who despite the total impoverishment of their patriarch, became immensely wealthy.
 Despite this, the heirs of Caepio also seemed to suffer from unlucky ends.
 During the Social War, Caepio's son, also called Quintus Servilius Caepio, was tricked by the Marsic general Quintus Poppaedius Silo and ambushed, which resulted in the destruction of his army and his own death.
 Caepio's grandson died young from an unnamed illness, while the last heir, Caepio's great-grandson Marcus Junius Brutus, would undertake the assassination of Julius Caesar, an action which eventually led to the rise of Octavian and the Roman Empire, and Brutus' death at the Battle of Philippi.